ronakupadhyaya/SQL/day1/Migration.md

 different.**

 We don't care about the `.js` file, you can ignore it.
 It's the `.sql` files we care about.
-Edit the `migrations/sqls/...-add-users-up.sql` file and put this SQL script in it:
+Edit `migrations/sqls/...-add-users-up.sql` and put this SQL script in it:

 ```SQL